 - Notify U.S. Embassy of any problems or concerns while the Specialist is carrying out his or her project.

 - Complete the final report survey.

 - Report to the post or Commission regarding a project’s impact or media coverage.

-For additional information please Visit the Fulbright Specialist website for a general program overview and highlights: https://fulbrightspecialist.worldlearning.org/
+Website and Contact Information: For additional information please visit the Fulbright Specialist website for a general program overview and highlights: https://fulbrightspecialist.worldlearning.org/

 Contact our implementing partner World Learning at Fulbrightspecialist@worldlearning.org for assistance with the project portal and application procedures, or for program materials.